COURSE DATE: 16th November – 14th December 2018

-The deadline for application is 25th May 2018.
-While full tuition payment is due on 28thMay 2018.
+The deadline for application is 15th November 2018.
+While full tuition payment is due on 16th November 2018.
 However, applications will be accepted on a first-come-first-serve basis.
 Applications received after this deadline will be considered as late application.

 Introduction to Gender

 Gender Analysis and Frameworks

 Action Against Gender-based Violence

 - Why is combatting gender-based violence so important?